zeka0/ether/README.md

 - The __mini-batch__ isn't supported.
 However, you may see some implementations of the layers support the mini-batch, it's not supported in the optimizer.
 Thought this could mean that the computation could be slower, the mini-batch can be simulated anyway.

+##Acknowleges
+I have learned a lot from __deeplearning.net__, part of the library is inspired by their work.